Ousmane Dembélé

-Masour Ousmane Dembélé (/fr/; born 15 May 1997) is a French professional footballer who plays as a forward for club Paris Saint-Germain and the France national team.
-Considered one of the best players in the world, he is one of ten players to have won the FIFA World Cup, UEFA Champions League, and Ballon d'Or in their career.
+Masour Ousmane Dembélé (Note: /fr/) (born 15 May 1997) is a French professional footballer who plays as a forward and right winger for club Paris Saint-Germain and the France national team.
+Regarded as one of the best players in the world, he is one of eleven players to have won the FIFA World Cup, UEFA Champions League, and Ballon d'Or during their career.

-Dembélé began his professional career at Rennes, where he was named Ligue 1 Young Player of the Year in his sole season with the first team.
-In 2016, he transferred to German club Borussia Dortmund, winning the DFB-Pokal in his debut campaign and scoring in the final.
-Regarded as one of the most promising young talents in world football, he joined Spanish side Barcelona in 2017 for an initial fee of €105 million, making him at the time the joint-second most expensive player in history, alongside Paul Pogba and behind Neymar.
-Although he did not fully meet the expectations placed on him at the club, Dembélé won multiple domestic honors with Barcelona, including three La Liga, two Copa del Rey, and two Supercopa de España titles.
+Dembélé began his professional career at Rennes, where he was named Ligue 1 Young Player of the Year in his one season with the first team.
+In 2016, he transferred to the German club Borussia Dortmund, winning the DFB-Pokal in his debut season and scoring in the final.
+Regarded as one of the most promising young talents in world football, he joined the Spanish club Barcelona in 2017 for an initial fee of €105 million, making him at the time the joint-second most expensive player in history, alongside Paul Pogba and behind Neymar.
+Although Dembélé did not fully meet the expectations placed on him at Barcelona, he won multiple domestic honours with the club, including three La Liga titles, two Copa del Rey titles, and two Supercopa de España titles.

 Dembélé returned to France in 2023, signing with Paris Saint-Germain for a fee of €50.4 million.
 In the 2024–25 season, he experienced a resurgence in his career, contributing 33 goals and 15 assists in 49 appearances as PSG won a continental treble.
-He was named Ligue 1 Player of the Year and UEFA Champions League Player of the Season, as well as finishing as the Ligue 1 top scorer.
+He was named the Ligue 1 Player of the Year and the 2025 UEFA Champions League Player of the Season, as well as finishing as the Ligue 1 top scorer.
 His performances earned him the 2025 Ballon d'Or.
+In the following season, Dembélé was again named the Ligue 1 Player of the Year, and won another Champions League and league title.

 After winning 20 caps and scoring five goals at youth level, Dembélé made his senior international debut for France in 2016.
-He was a member of the France squad that won the 2018 FIFA World Cup, also featuring at UEFA Euro 2020, the 2022 World Cup (finishing as runners-up) and Euro 2024.
+He was a member of the France squad that won the 2018 FIFA World Cup, also featuring at UEFA Euro 2020, the 2022 World Cup (finishing as runners-up), Euro 2024, and the 2026 World Cup.

 Early life and career

-Dembélé was born in Vernon, Eure, in Normandy.
+Masour Ousmane Dembélé was born on 15 May 1997 in Vernon, Eure, France.
 His mother is Mauritanian-Senegalese from Waly Diantang, while his father is Malian.
-He took his first footballing steps in nearby Évreux, first at ALM Évreux and then at Évreux FC 27 between the ages of 12 and 13.
+Dembélé began playing football between the ages of 12 and 13 in nearby Évreux, first at ALM Évreux and then at Évreux FC 27.